Miller Nash environmental lawyers have a long history with environmental matters affecting an array of U.S. industries.

 Our representation spans a broad swath of business interests, including oil and gas, electricity, renewable energy, construction, real estate, food processing, manufacturing, and waste management.
 We represent private companies, governmental entities and municipalities, academic institutions, and trade organizations.
 These leading businesses and institutions are key contributors to our economies, and thus have robust in-house teams requiring sophisticated counsel who collaboratively and efficiently work with various in-house departments, experts, technicians and vendors, and various regulatory bodies.
 Working alongside and advising these advanced internal teams, we have earned their trust over the course of long-held relationships.

 Our environmental team comes with strong academic credentials, backgrounds in science, and hands-on technical vocations before arriving to private practice.
-From senior partners to associates and paralegals, our team includes those who formerly worked in-house for large global energy producers, a U.S. Department of Justice environmental trial lawyer, a county geographic information systems (GIS) analyst and national park ranger, an oil field technician, an agroforestry extension agent for the U.S. Peace Corps, as well as former clerks in Washington D.C. working for the U.S. Environmental Protection Agency, U.S. Department of Justice Environment and Natural Resources Division, and U.S. Department of the Interior.
+From senior partners to associates and paralegals, our team includes those who formerly worked in-house for large global energy producers, a county geographic information systems (GIS) analyst and national park ranger, an oil field technician, an agroforestry extension agent for the U.S. Peace Corps, as well as former clerks in Washington D.C. working for the U.S. Environmental Protection Agency, U.S. Department of Justice Environment and Natural Resources Division, and U.S. Department of the Interior.

 Litigation & Dispute Resolution